 Less than Significant Impact.
 Installation of new or expanding wastewater systems could occur on a wide variety of soil types throughout the Lahontan Region, including forest land.
-Wastewater systems are constructed or expanded only to address a population or industrial need.
+Wastewater systems are constructed or expanded only to address a population need.
 Therefore, loss of forest land or conversion of forest land to non-forest use to other uses would be a necessary precursor to wastewater system construction.
-Adopting the Small Industrial Order does not change zoning or land use designation and will not alter the economics of forest land conversion to other uses.
-Prior to conversion of forest land to other uses, entitlements would be required by local land use authorities and a project specific e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?

-CEQA evaluation would be performed, which would include any new or expanding wastewater systems seeking coverage under the Small Industrial Order.
+Adopting the Limited Domestic Order does not change zoning or land use designation and will not alter the economics of forest land conversion to other uses.
+Prior to conversion of forest land to other uses, entitlements would be required by local land use authorities and a project specific CEQA evaluation would be performed, which would include any new or expanding wastewater systems seeking coverage under the Limited Domestic Order.
 The issue of loss or conversion of forest land will be evaluated on a site-specific basis as these projects are identified.
-The potential impacts of the Small Industrial Order on such forest land are considered less than significant.
+The potential impacts of the Limited Domestic Order on such forest land are considered less than significant.